August 15, 2025 | Simon Admissions Team

 Essays

-Our application has two mandatory essays and one optional essay.
-When you are preparing your responses, make sure you fully answer the question, stay within the word count (250–500 words), and run your responses by a friend or family member before submitting—if they can guess what the prompt was, chances are you did a great job addressing it!
-The essays for 2026 entry are as follows:
+Our application has two mandatory essays for MBA applicants and one mandatory essay for MS applicants.
+When you are preparing your response(s), make sure you fully answer the question, stay within the word count (250–500 words), and run your response(s) by a friend or family member before submitting—if they can guess what the prompt was, chances are you did a great job addressing it!
+The essay(s) for 2026 entry are as follows:

 Essay One: